ScanMountGoat/wgsl_to_wgpu/README.md

 Organizing bind groups in this way can also help to better organize rendering resources in application code instead of redundantly storing all resources with each object.
 The `bindgroups::BindGroup0` may only need to be stored once while `bindgroups::BindGroup3` may be stored for each mesh in the scene.
 Note that bind groups store references to their underlying resource bindings, so it is not necessary to recreate a bind group if the only the uniform or storage buffer contents change.
 Avoid creating new bind groups during rendering if possible for best performance.

-# Preprocessing Libraries
+## Preprocessing Libraries
 There are a number of useful processing crates like [wesl](https://crates.io/crates/wesl) that extend or modify WGSL to add features like module imports or conditional compilation. wgsl_to_wgpu does not provide support for any of these crates directly.
 Instead, pass the final processed WGSL and specify the approriate name demangling logic if needed.
 See [Mangling](https://github.com/ScanMountGoat/wgsl_to_wgpu/blob/main/Mangling.md) and the crate documentation for details.

 ## Limitations
-- It may be necessary to disable running this function for shaders with unsupported types or features.
-Please make an issue if any new or existing WGSL syntax is unsupported.
+wgsl_to_wgpu only looks at the WGSL code itself and needs to makes assumptions about how it will be used by consuming code.
+It may be necessary in some cases to manually reimplement parts of the generated code to achieve the desired behavior or improve performance.
+Please make an issue if any new or existing WGSL syntax or features are unsupported.

 - This library is not a rendering library and will not generate any high level abstractions like a material or scene graph.
 The goal is just to generate most of the tedious and error prone boilerplate required to use WGSL shaders with wgpu.
 - The generated code will not prevent accidentally calling a function from an unrelated generated module.